Masumi Kuwata: Major League Baseball

 At the end of the 2006 season, Kuwata surprised fans by announcing his intention to play in the Major Leagues.
 In December 2006 Kuwata signed a minor league contract with the Pittsburgh Pirates as a 38-year-old rookie, ending his 21-year stay with the Yomiuri Giants.
 Despite interest from the Boston Red Sox and the Los Angeles Dodgers, Kuwata chose Pittsburgh because he thought the Pirates offered him the best opportunity to pitch in the majors.

 Kuwata participated in spring training with the Pirates, but injured his right ankle, ending his hopes of making their Opening Day roster.
 The Pirates placed him on their Triple-A Indianapolis Indians roster as a disabled player, giving him a chance to work his way up to the majors.

 On June 9, 2007, Kuwata was promoted to the Pittsburgh Pirates after reliever Salomón Torres was placed on the disabled list.
 He became the first Japanese player in Pirates team history.
 He made his Major League debut June 10, 2007 in a game against the New York Yankees.
 At that time he was 39 years old, which was the oldest debut with the exception of Satchel Paige and Diomedes Olivo in the post-World War II era.
 He gave up two runs in 2 innings on a home run to third baseman Alex Rodriguez.

 On August 14, the Pirates designated Kuwata for assignment.
 The Pirates outrighted him to Triple-A on August 17 but Kuwata refused the assignment.
 Afterwards, he returned home to Japan.

 In December 2007, Kuwata signed a minor league contract with the Pirates for the 2008 season.
 The contract included an invitation to spring training with the team.

 Kuwata announced his retirement from baseball on March 26, 2008 after not making the team out of spring training.
 Upon announcing his retirement, the Pittsburgh Pirates offered Kuwata a coaching position with the club, but he declined.

-Retirement
+Post-playing life

 After returning to Japan, he became a commentator for the Sports Hochi daily newspaper, Nippon Television's NPB live programs, and Tokyo Broadcasting System Television's MLB programs.

 On January 28, 2009, at age 40, he was accepted into the Graduate School of Sport Sciences of Waseda University, and he went on to graduate first in his class.
 His thesis describes the "Yakyu-Do", the soul and spirit of Japanese baseball, which has been an integral part of the game from its earliest days in Japan during the Meiji Era to the present.
 Kuwata is also an outspoken critic of the hazing and physical punishment that is prevalent in Japanese sports.

 Kuwata was hired to coach the University of Tokyo baseball team in 2013.

 In November 2019, he and his son Matt Kuwata starred in a commercial for Y!
 Mobile together.

+Kuwata began manager the Yomiuri Giants' farm team in the 2024 season.
+On October 28, 2025, it was announced that he would be stepping down from the position.